Seni2005/fpl-desk/README.md

 - **Captaincy** — who the field is captaining and by how much, alongside the differential picks: near the same projection at a fraction of the ownership, with the points swing each one is worth against the popular choice.
 - **What changed** — price moves, availability, form and ownership swings since the previous refresh, with your own players marked.
 - **Your squad** on a pitch in your actual formation, with its own status line saying whether the round is updating, final, or not started, and how fresh the numbers are.
 Each card carries its gameweek score — the captain's doubled and shown with the working (`👑 24 pts` over `12 pts × 2`) — and **keeps it until the next deadline**, with the next three fixtures colour-coded underneath the whole time.
 Injury pins and price arrows throughout.
+- **Percentile profile** — a **pizza chart**, the scouting-report form from [mplsoccer's PyPizza](https://mplsoccer.readthedocs.io/en/latest/mplsoccer.py_pizza.html), on every player.
+Thirteen measures around a circle, each slice as long as his percentile **against the players in his own position** who have played enough to rank.
+Grouped into attacking, defending and what has actually landed in the points column, with a compare mode that puts a second player's line on the same chart.
+It refuses to draw when the minutes behind it are too thin to mean anything, and says what it would take.
+- **Pick team** — the section FPL's own Pick Team screen corresponds to, and the one decision you have to make every single week whether or not you transfer anybody.
+Your fifteen on a pitch for the next deadline, tap two shirts to swap them, **C** and **V** on every shirt for the armbands, bench numbered by the order they come on, formation menu, auto-pick and reset.
+It opens on the team you already have, so the change list starts empty and everything in it afterwards is something you did.
+FPL Desk cannot write to FPL, so what it produces is the list of jobs to go and do over there — with a link and a copy button.
 - **Best lineup for the upcoming gameweek** — a button in the Squad header opens the eleven we would field, **drawn as a pitch** with the captain's and vice-captain's armbands already on the shirts, not written out as a list of names.
 It reads whatever you have staged in the planner, so an eleven shown for a future week already contains that week's transfers — and if you have sold someone without replacing him yet, it says so and picks the best of what is left rather than quietly fielding ten.
 - **Stats** — four tabs of record, kept deliberately apart from the forecast in Targets.
 The league table with attack and defence rated against the league average and recent form; every player with minutes across nineteen sortable columns (points, minutes, starts, goals, assists, xG, xA, xGI, xGI/90, xGC/90, clean sheets, saves, defensive contributions, bonus, BPS, ICT, ownership, price) filterable by position, club and name; every finished match newest round first; and an audit of the two difficulty scales side by side.
 - **A difficulty scale measured from results** — FPL's 1–5 is set before the season and barely moves, so there is a second one built from what has actually happened: the goals you would expect to concede at that venue, cut into fifths across every remaining fixture.
 Switch between them in the key under your squad.
 Whichever is active drives the projections, not just the colours, and **Stats → Difficulty** shows you exactly where the two disagree and scores its own agreement with FPL.